MiguelMorgado2/BASE-PROJECT-NPM-/README.md

 This part of the code is the core logic that evaluates the result of the predicate function and decides whether the waitFor function should continue, exit successfully, or throw an error.

 Here, resultAs is the result of the predicate function.
 It has been processed earlier in the code to ensure it is a valid waitForResult value.
-The possible values for resultAs are likely defined in an enum like this:
+The possible values for resultAs are defined in an enum like this:

 ```Ts
 enum waitForResult {